Skip to content

 Facilities available for my dog

-Water bowls are provided outside the café.
-There are dog-waste bins by visitor reception and by the South Meadow.
+Water bowls are provided around the property.
+There are dog-waste bins by visitor reception and by the south meadow.

 Want to stretch your legs?

 The south meadow is a great place to stretch your dog's legs, and yours.
-With mown pathways through the meadow, you can wander right into its centre and take in views of the Isle of Wight and Portsmouth.
+With mown pathways to follow, you can wander right into its centre and take in views over the downs as far as the Isle of Wight and Portsmouth.
 You'll also discover a terrific view of the house, perfectly situated on top of the hill.

 As Uppark is enjoyed by many and we work closely with farmers to graze livestock on the land, we ask that you abide by the following rules to ensure the safety of you and your dog, and other visitors to Uppark.